Confidence and how to get it.

 And I never saw her again.

-To be fair, I wasn’t presenting much value.
-I wouldn’t have dated me either.
+To be fair, the state I was in, I wouldn’t have dated me either.

-David J Schwartz (The Magic of Thinking Big) tells us that a lack of confidence is caused by fear, and that the cure to that is to take action.
-If you overthink on whether this is the right action, then you sap your courage along with your momentum.
+David J Schwartz (The Magic of Thinking Big) tells us that the cure to a lack of confidence is to take action.
+If you overthink on whether this is the right action, then you sap your courage, and courage is the key.

 So I joined both groups.

-Still plenty of work to do, but I’m barrelling along in something of the right direction, with courage if not confidence.
+Still plenty of work to do, with courage and confidence.